 4. Is there anything specific you wish to offer new community members who want to grow with us?

 I would be willing to mentor someone who wants to explore the rich treasures that Christ the Healer has to offer.

-5. If you have embraced the concepts of the Compass of Grace Teachings, would you mind sharing how this has helped you to move into a state of grace with yourself, your relationships and/or the world around you?
+5. How have the Compass of Grace Teachings helped you to move into a state of grace with yourself, your relationships and/or the world around you?

 As a professional educator, I work in an intense environment of very young children at risk in their development because of poverty-related issues.
 Compass Way teachings have both grounded me and expanded me in my teaching style and hands-on interactions.